Giving notice of Civil Partnership

 - A valid driving licence

-- A letter from the owner or proprietor of the address which is the person’s place of residence, which confirms that the person has resided at the address for a minimum of 7 clear days immediately prior to the date on which notice of civil partnership is given.
+- A letter from the owner or proprietor of the address which is the person’s place of residence, which confirms that the person has resided at the address for a minimum of 7 full days immediately prior to the date on which notice of civil partnership is given.
 The letter must also state the full name and address of the person writing the letter and that the person writing the letter is the owner or proprietor, and it needs to be signed and dated by that person.

 5. Evidence of ending a previous marriage or civil partnership